Prostitution in New Zealand: Today

 As in other countries, New Zealand sex workers work in a variety of settings, including street prostitution and the indoor market in brothels and saunas, as well as for escort agencies and as independent workers.

 Street prostitution

 Street prostitution continues to dominate debates because of its visibility.
 For instance, sex workers often gather on and around Karangahape Road and Hunter's Corner in Auckland, Cuba/Vivian/Marion Streets in Wellington, and Manchester Street in Christchurch amongst other places.
 Since the 22 February 2011 earthquake in Christchurch this has moved to Ferry Road and the residential end of Manchester Street.

 Despite it being illegal (see Attorney General's opinion on the New Zealand Bill of Rights) to discriminate against individuals on the basis of gender identity within New Zealand, the transgender community often finds that many of its younger members require survival sex for food, shelter and rest.
-Therefore, they are heavily represented within street sex work.
+As such, they are heavily represented within street sex work.

 Conflicts in the South Auckland area of Manukau continue to be the focus of debate (see below).